frolovlife/midnight-obs-theme/README.md

-# Welcome to Midnight theme for OBS Studio!
+# Midnight theme for OBS Studio

 **Midnight** is a minimalistic dark theme with a focus on being clean and unified in how it looks.
 Visual elements have all had their size unified, and have a clearly distinguished color from other elements, providing better visual guidance with simple UI elements.
 Based on the original Yami Theme by @Warchamp7.